 5. Ethics: Authors must state that the protocol for the research project has been approved by the Ethics Committee of the institution within which the work was undertaken.
 Authors are responsible for animal welfare and all statements made in their work.

-should contain Title Page, Abstract, Keywords, List of Abbreviations, Introduction, Materials and Methods, Results, Discussion, Acknowledgement, Author Contributions, Conflict of Interest Statements, References, and Figure Legends.
+Research Articles should contain Title page, Abstract, Keywords, List of Abbreviations, Introduction, Results, Discussion, Materials and methods, References, and Figure legends.
 Tables and figures should be appended as individual files.

 Template MS Word file for Title page (link).